 The program's high national and international standing reflects its wealth of clinical resources, research frontiers, and dedicated teaching faculty, as well as its highly structured academic and clinical curriculum.

 During the six-year training period, residents receive training in all areas required by the ACGME and the American Board of Plastic Surgery.
-Clinical rotations are performed at three private institutions: Baylor St. Luke’s Medical Center, Texas Children's Hospital, a nationally known and respected pediatric hospital, and Houston Methodist Hospital.
+Clinical rotations are performed at four private institutions: Baylor St. Luke’s Medical Center, Texas Children's Hospital, a nationally known and respected pediatric hospital, Houston Methodist Hospital, and Dallas Plastic Surgery Institute.
 Public and government affiliations are with Ben Taub Hospital (a Level I trauma center), Michael E. DeBakey Veterans Affairs Medical Center, and MD Anderson Cancer Center, one of the nation's leading cancer centers.

 In addition to receiving clinical training, residents are provided with opportunities to participate in basic and clinical science research at the College and its affiliated institutions.

-The fully integrated program is structured in blocks aimed at providing a strong foundation in the management of surgical patients with increasingly progressive responsibility according to the level of training, and knowledge and training in surgical subspecialties that are closely related to plastic surgery.
+The fully integrated program is structured in blocks aimed at providing a strong foundation in the management of surgical patients with increasingly progressive responsibility according to the level of training.
+Residents also gain knowledge and training in surgical subspecialties that are closely related to plastic surgery.

 The curriculum provides experience across all areas of the discipline, including anesthesiology, burn management, critical care medicine, emergency medicine, cardiothoracic surgery, general surgery, oncologic surgery, orthopedic surgery, otolaryngology, pediatric surgery, trauma management, and vascular surgery.